 Since the beginning, our logo presented two shades, green and grey and it was characterized by the rounded and full shapes of the earth (Gaia, in Latin).

-While the “a” of Gaia was meant to recall the icon of a GPS tracker, the color green represented the sustainable footprint that still characterizes us today and the rounded shapes stood for the inclusiveness of a service dedicated to communities.
+While the “a” of Gaia was meant to recall the icon of a GPS tracker, the color green represented the sustainable footprint that still characterizes us today.
+The rounded shapes stood for the inclusiveness of a service dedicated to communities.
 Over time we have reworked it to try to give the font more lightness, making it more streamlined and readable, experimenting with brighter green and a dark gray color.

 THE FUTURE IS THE INITIATIVE